opensearch-project/documentation-website/_observing-your-data/alerting/comp-monitors.md

 * Monitor #2 first filters the findings from Monitor #1 and then queries the data derived from monitor #1.
 Matches with this second set of queries then generate triggers and alerts for notifications.
 * Both monitors #1 and #2 return trigger results to the composite monitor according to their sequence in the configuration.
 The composite monitor returns a list of trigger results from monitors #1 and #2.

-The following image shows a simplified workflow for a compound monitor with chained findings.
+The following image shows a simplified workflow for a composite monitor with chained findings.

 {% include gif-pause.html %}